BRICS leaders meet in South Africa as bloc weighs expansion

 While a potential BRICS enlargement remains up in the air, the bloc's pledge to become a champion of the developing "Global South" and offer an alternative to a world order dominated by wealthy Western nations is already finding resonance.

 Over 40 countries have expressed interest in joining BRICS, say South African officials.
-Of them, nearly two dozen have formally asked to be admitted.
+Of them, nearly two dozen have formally asked to be admitted, with some expected to send delegations to Johannesburg.

 BRICS nations to meet in South Africa seeking to blunt Western dominance